Hurricane Tara: Impact and aftermath

 By two days after the storm, the government of Mexico sent two airplanes to Acapulco, where the food, clothing, and medicine were distributed by truck or helicopter to the affected areas.
 The Mexican government arranged plans to drop food and medical aid into isolated villages, although food supplies were initially insufficient for the great number of people affected by the storm.
 Five army units and three helicopters were sent to the region to assist in the aftermath, although planes encountered difficulties in landing due to flooded runways.
 Army soldiers were responsible for rescue operations, while paratroopers were sent to the most affected areas to distribute aid.
 Despite fears of the spread of disease in the aftermath, prompt work by medical officials prevented any epidemics due to the storm.

 The exact death toll was unknown, but believed to be several hundred.
 About two days after the storm, the official death toll was more than 80.
 By three days after the storm, the toll rose to 190, and by four days after it made landfall, the official total was 290 deaths; officials estimated the toll could have exceeded 500.
 Due to downed communications, reports of storm fatalities were slow to spread, though news became more rapid as links were repaired.
 On November 19, a week after the storm struck, the Mexican Army set the final death toll at 436 deaths, with 300 missing; the death toll was later reported by the United States Office of Foreign Disaster Assistance in 1993.
-Overall, Hurricane Tara was the deadliest disaster in 1961, as well as the third deadliest Mexico Pacific hurricane on record, after a hurricane in 1959 and Hurricane Liza in 1976.
+Overall, Hurricane Tara was the deadliest disaster in 1961, as well as the fourth deadliest Mexico Pacific hurricane on record, after a hurricane in 1959, Hurricane Liza in 1976 and Hurricane Paul in 1982.